-Many other symptoms that we are used to accepting and that are typically connected to one of these seven foods are gas, bloating, low energy, fatigue, cravings, skin issues, and inability to lose weight.
+Many other symptoms that we are used to accepting that are connected to one of these 7 foods are gas, bloating, low energy, fatigue, cravings, skin issues, and inability to lose weight.
 If you have any of these symptoms or have an autoimmune disorder, you should start by doing the elimination diet.

 The old method of eating foods in moderation and watching calories is not enough to control symptoms caused by food intolerances, even small quantities of “trigger” foods may create problems.

-Genetics play a role, and so do immune and hormonal issues.
+Genetics play a role, so do immune and hormonal issues.

 It’s a great book to give anyone who is just getting into this field and needs to have their “light bulb” moment about how what they eat truly affects them.